Coleridge-Initiative/big-data-and-social-science/docs/09-ChapterNetworks.md

 ### Types of Networks

--Network ties can be directed (flowing from one node to another) or undirected.
+Network ties can be directed (flowing from one node to another) or undirected.
 In either case they can be binary (indicating the presence or absence of a tie) or valued (allowing for relationships of different types or strengths).
 Network data can be represented in matrices or as